mjbots/rpi_bazel/README.md

 test:pi --cpu=armeabihf
 ```

-Then you can build and run tests with:
+Then you can build with:

 ```
-bazel test --config=pi //...
+bazel build --config=pi //...
 ```